Millardiang/weewx-divumwx/README.md

 * This install process assumes that your are using one of the officially documented WeeWX installs and a typical Apache2 or Nginx web server configuration with a document root of /var/www/html.
 In this instance, at the end of the installation process your path to the DivumWX-Lite skin will be /var/www/html/divumwx.
 If your installation deviates from this, you will need to adjust the paths in your weewx.conf file after the installation process has taken place.

 * Go to (https://millardiang.github.io/services-generator/) to complete the pre-install web services settings which which generates 'services.json' in your default Download folder.
-The new Settings Generator is required as the format has changed, and any previous settings file you’ve created is no longer usable.
+The new Settings Generator is required as the format has changed, and any previous settings files you’ve created are no longer usable.

 * Download the beta archive from: - (https://github.com/Millardiang/weewx-divumwx/archive/refs/heads/divumwxLite.zip)